CodexLink/OpenCV_Python_Archives/README.md

 ## Issues and Contribution

-WIP.
+Casting an Issue or making a contribution is free.
+There will be no contribution template or issue template in this repository.
+Just be formal with your changes / PR and we will get to it.

-## Technicals: Code Quality Exclusions
+## Technical: Code Quality Exclusions

 The assignments I put here were not a type of system that's usually deployed on the hardware.
 So using **Shell with Popen** does not concern me at this point.
 The following code pattern checking rules has been excluded: